Budget process

 • Download the posters here

-*By submitting correspondence regarding the budget to budget@whistler.ca or finance@whistler.ca you agree that the correspondence may appear on a Council Agenda in the “correspondence section” and in the permanent Council record.
+*Please note that by submitting correspondence regarding the budget to budget@whistler.ca or finance@whistler.ca you agree that the correspondence may appear on a Council Agenda in the “correspondence section” and in the permanent Council record.
 Council can choose to formally respond to your correspondence at the Council Meeting.
 Personal information received in your submission to this address is collected under the Freedom of Information and Protection of Privacy Act and will be used only for the purpose of responding to your correspondence.
-Find out more about writing to Council
+Find out more about writing to Council.